nodejs/node/README.md

 ## Security

-All security bugs in Node.js are taken seriously and should be reported by emailing security@nodejs.org.
-This will be delivered to a subset of the project team who handle security issues.
-Please don't disclose security bugs publicly until they have been handled by the security team.
+Security flaws in Node.js should be reported by emailing security@nodejs.org.
+Please do not disclose security bugs publicly until they have been handled by the security team.

-Your email will be acknowledged within 24 hours, and you’ll receive a more detailed response to your email within 48 hours indicating the next steps in handling your report.
+Your email will be acknowledged within 24 hours, and you will receive a more detailed response to your email within 48 hours indicating the next steps in handling your report.

 There are no hard and fast rules to determine if a bug is worth reporting as a security issue.
-The general rule is any issue worth reporting must allow an attacker to compromise the confidentiality, integrity or availability of the Node.js application or its system for which the attacker does not already have the capability.
+The general rule is an issue worth reporting should allow an attacker to compromise the confidentiality, integrity, or availability of the Node.js application or its system for which the attacker does not already have the capability.

 To illustrate the point, here are some examples of past issues and what the Security Response Team thinks of them.
 When in doubt, however, please do send